archiejs/BROKEN-generator-archiejs/README.md

     yo archiejs project-name

-The command creates a new archie project.
+* The command creates a new archie project.

-The boiler-plate archiejs code comes with an a User database and an implementation of passport local strategy for login (initialization in /config directory, apis in /routes directory and implementation in /controllers ).
+* It comes with an a User database and an implementation of passport local strategy for login (initialization in /config directory, apis in /routes directory and implementation in /controllers ).

 ### Add modules